The Lowdown on High Deductible Health Plans

-If you don’t visit the doctor often, an HDHP has low monthly premiums along with a higher deductible.
+If you don’t visit the doctor often, an HDHP offers low monthly premiums in exchange for a higher deductible.
 Your costs for annual preventive care are small, and you’re covered for any significant health costs after you meet the deductible.
-According to the CDC from 2007 to 2017, the percentage of Americans enrolled in an HDHP increased from 10.6% to 24.5%.
+According to the CDC, it’s an increasingly popular choice — the percentage of Americans enrolled in an HDHP from 2007 to 2017 increased from 10.6% to 24.5%.

 The Internal Revenue Service (IRS) determines the deductible and out-of-pocket limits each year.
 Please note that your plan’s deductible can be higher than these amounts.
 Your OOP, though, can’t exceed these maximum amounts.

 If you expect only preventive care appointments for a policy year, an HDHP can save you money.
 If you think you or a family member may need surgery, or you have injury-prone young ones, a more traditional policy with copayments may make more sense.